Stablecomp/Stablecomp.com/index.md

   <section class=" scomp-flow mt-1">
     <h3 class="big-text reveal">Automatic<br> Self-Composition</h3>
       <img class="reveal" src=" {{ "/assets/img/Scomp-flow.jpg" | relative_url }} " alt="How Stablecomp works.Its working flow">
-      <p class="reveal">The <b>automatic farming mechanism</b> allows users to easily obtain returns in stablecoin. <br> They just have to <b>deposit and withdraw the stablecoin they prefer with just 1-Click</b>.
+      <p class="reveal">The automatic farming mechanism allows users to easily obtain returns in stablecoin. <br> They just have to deposit and withdraw the stablecoin they prefer with <b>just 1-Click</b>.
 The automatic-Self Composition will do everything.
       </p>
       <p><a href="#" class="button">Learn more <i class="fas fa-arrow-circle-right"></i></a></p>
   </section>